reselbob/TemporalVersionControl/README.md

 # Running the demonstration code:

-1. Make sure Temporal Server is running locally (see the [quick install guide](https://docs.temporal.io/server/quick-install/)).
+1. Execute `sh ./setup-temporal-server.sh` Run the Temporal Server using Docker Compose.
 2. Execute `npm install` to install the dependencies.
 3. Execute `npm start` to start the Worker.
 4. In another terminal window execute, `npm run workflow-from-client` to run the Workflow using the Temporal.io Client.